edurand-perceptyx/datadog-frontend-toolkit/README.md

 ## CLI — Resource Provisioning

-The CLI provisions Datadog resources (dashboards, monitors, SLOs) for your service automatically with an **interactive wizard**.
+The CLI provisions Datadog resources (dashboards, monitors, SLOs, and burn rate alerts) for your service automatically with an **interactive wizard**.

 > **Note:** This uses Datadog API/App keys and runs server-side only.
 Never expose these keys in the browser.